-Description: Over two centuries old, Ron Santa Teresa is one of the Caribbean’s first rum producer.
-A continuous family, independent business with the purpose of leading the ultra-premium rums in the world.
+Description: Over two centuries old, Ron Santa Teresa is one of the Caribbean’s first rum producers.
+A continuously family run, independent business makes Santa Teresa, and leads up the ultra-premium world rum market.

 Santa Teresa uses the solera system (ageing system primarily used in making Spanish sherry) to age their rums.
 Using a multi-year blending process that focuses on barrel-aged rums between 2 years and 35 years in French Limousin and American white oak barrels.